Azure/data-api-builder/docs/views-and-stored-procedures.md

 ### Configuration

-Views can be used similarly to how a table can be used in Data API Builder.
-View usage must be defined specifying that the source type for the entity is `view` and then the `key-fields` must be provided, so that Data API Builder knows how it can identify and return a single item, if needed.
+Views can be used similar to how a table can be used in Data API Builder.
+View usage must be defined by specifying the source type for the entity as `view`.
+Along with that `key-fields` must be provided, so that Data API Builder knows how it can identify and return a single item, if needed.

 If you have a view, for example [`dbo.vw_books_details`](../samples/getting-started/azure-sql-db/library.azure-sql.sql#L112) it can be exposed using the following `dab` command: